 Mrs. Honda was re-elected for a second term and along with Bishop Eric and Mrs. Tamayo Matsumoto, and Minister Advisor Rev. Shindo Nishiyama led the Hawaii delegation to the 15th World Buddhist Women’s Convention in Calgary, Canada in May 2015.
 Hawaii was well represented by delegates from all Uniteds.
 She also was the first BWA Federation President to attend BWA meetings on the Big Island, Maui, and Kauai.

 Succeeding Mrs. Honda in January 2016 was the previous 1st Vice President, Mrs. Irene Nakamoto.
 She is a member of Honolulu United.
 During her term we welcomed Lady Ruzumi Ohtani, wife of new Monshu Kojun Ohtani, as the President of the World Federation.
 She succeeded Lady Noriko Ohtani who served for many years.
-Mrs. Nakamoto’s first Spring Rep Meeting and Annual Meeting was held at Kailua Hongwani on March 12, 2016 and thanks to BJ Soriano from Hilo, the “Buddhist Women’s Pledge” was put to music and shared (you can play the music on the About HFBWA page).
-The Fall Rep Meeting is scheduled for October 8 at Mililani Hongwanji.
+Mrs. Nakamoto’s first Spring Rep Meeting and Annual Meeting was held at Kailua Hongwani on March 12, 2016.
+To provide the opportunity for Reps to visit other temples, subsequent meetings were held at Mililani, Pearl City and Jikoen Hongwanjis.

 - For a list of Student Exchange participants from Hawaii, see Student Exchange.